-BI tools are special application software that can collect, process, and analyze data, and generate reports and dashboards to produce useful business insights.
-BI tools can also perform On-Line Analytical Processing (OLAP), predictive and augmented analytics, and much more.
+BI tools are special applications that can collect, process, and analyze data, and generate reports and dashboards to surface useful business insights.
+BI tools can also perform Online Analytical Processing (OLAP), predictive and augmented analytics, and much more.

-Earlier BI tools were limited to querying and generating reports, which did not help much to make timely decisions.
+Earlier BI tools were limited to querying and generating reports, which did not help much with making timely decisions.
 Modern BI tools like Tableau and PowerBI are more flexible and adaptive, and help generate actionable insights, prepare reports and dashboards, and build visualizations and performance scorecards to display KPIs and business metrics.

-MongoDB Connector for Business Intelligence can connect to popular BI tools to make better use of data and get timely insights and decisions.
+Through the Atlas SQL Interface, you can connect your live application data to popular BI tools to make better use of data and get timely insights.

-BI reporting tools can help businesses in more than one way.
-To start, they can collect and integrate data from multiple sources, and present it in an easy-to-understand manner for further analysis, reporting, and actions.
+BI reporting tools can help businesses collect and integrate data from multiple sources, and present it in an easy-to-understand manner for further analysis, reporting, and actions.
 BI tools create “quality data” from the raw data and work on the past and present data to analyze market trends.